kkanzelmeyer/alfred-common/README.md

 The focus of the project shifted into creating a more scaelable framework.
 Today the project can be used to control almost any state driven device in a house (assuming you have domain knowledge about connecting electrical devices)

-## Common API
+##Software Overview
+The Alfred project contains three components at the moment:

+- Core API (this project)
+- [Raspberry Pi Server Application] (https://github.com/kkanzelmeyer/alfred-server "Alfred Server")
+- [Android Client Application] (https://github.com/kkanzelmeyer/alfred-client "Alfred Android Client")

-This project contains the API for project Alfred.
-Client and server applications can include this API and begin developing applications for interacting with devices around their house.
+This project contains the common API for project Alfred.
+Client and server applications can include this API and develop applications for interacting with devices around their house.

 The common API includes:

-- Device interface - the foundation for creating a new device in a server application
+- Devices - the foundation for creating a new device in a server application
 - Device Manager - a singleton class to manage the state of all connected devices
 - Messaging - a Google Protocol Buffer messaging class to easily handle creating, sending, and receiving messages

-## API Usage
+### API Usage